5 Home Trends You Need to Know About in 2021

 Artisan and handcrafted items feel special and unique.
 These are the thoughtful, purposeful elements that make a design feel curated and collected over time, rather than impulsively thrown together to fill a space.
 When each piece has a story, a patina, a home feels full of life and movement.
 I think there will be home decor trends that lean towards handmade, one-of-a-kind pieces to create this personal, unique quality in our homes.

 As we spend more and more time indoors, decorating trends that favor textured and tactile walls will reign over flat and painted ones.
 Treatments like Venetian Plaster, grasscloth wall coverings, and wood paneling add an outdoor aesthetic to indoor spaces like the kitchen, dining, and living room, giving an organic yet refined quality of movement.

 Think of the rustic charm of Hudson Valley, with its arts and crafts boutique finds, or grandmillenial pieces like decorative needlepoint pillows and slipcovered sofas.
 Whether used as a statement piece or designing the look of a whole room, these nostalgia-inducing accents are fun and welcoming, with a story all their own.

 The Home Office

-It’s no surprise that this year, the home office became one of the most sought after spaces to design.
-A sturdy desk, comfortable chair, and well-placed windows are just the beginnings of functional and productive office space.
+With more and more people conducting business out of their homes, it’s no surprise that the home office has become one of the most sought-after spaces to design.
+A sturdy desk, comfortable chair, and well-placed windows are just the beginnings of functional and productive work space.
 Even shared spaces and multi-functional rooms are getting spruced up with the WFH treatment as we enter 2021.